pmareke/booker_app/README.md

     - **DATASCALE_DATABASE**.
 - Finally you can run **Booker** with `make run`

+_Please note that since the API used is not a free service, this is a trimmed down version of the app without the actual API functionality._

 ## Documentation

 The endpoints documentation is located at [http://booker.pmareke.com/docs](http://booker.pmareke.com/docs)